mariotaku/twidere/README.markdown

 ## Notes ##

-<a name="note1" id="md-anchor"><sup>1</sup></a> : There's two version, one for Android 4.0+, another for Android 1.6 to Android 3.2, there will be less feature for legacy devices, but both of them has Holo style.
+<a name="note1" id="md-anchor"><sup>1</sup></a> : There're two versions, one for Android 4.0+, another for Android 1.6 to Android 3.2, there will be less feature for legacy devices, but both of them has Holo style.

 <a name="note2" id="md-anchor"><sup>2</sup></a> : Legacy device only support Dark and Light with dark ActionBar theme.